EzeOnoky/Project-Base-Learning-7/README.md

 GRANT ALL ON tooling.* TO 'webaccess'@'172.31.80.0/20';
 FLUSH PRIVILEGES;
 SHOW DATABASES;
-use webaccess;   - there is no table yet here use mysql;       - try accessing an existing database show tables;
+use tooling;   - try accessing the new tooling DB show tables;    - u will see an empty table use mysql;       - try accessing an existing database - mysql show tables;
 describe table proxies_priv;
 select 'partition', 'possible_keys', 'key' from proxies_priv